damianham/jooxe/README.md

 The example apps use various concepts and could be helpful to illustrate how MEAN and express apps work.
 One important point to note is that
 Mongoose models must be unique across all apps.
 So for example if you have an Article model in apps/angular and you want articles in another app then the model must be called something else, e.g. AutoArticle (for the auto app).
+Another point to note is that if your web apps use any node modules then you need to add them to the main node_modules folder at the root and not in your web application.

 #### Server side examples
  - hello - a simple app that displays Hello World